Studio Etiquette/FAQs

 Is there a student recital?

-BellyUp typically has one if not two recitals or shows each year for our students to perform in.
+BellyUp hosts regular "Ladies Night" events at the studio where all our students are invited to perform either a group routine they've learned in their class or solo. or shows each year for our students to perform in.
 No one is under pressure to perform but we encourage you to attend either way!
 Students can join classes to learn a choreography that can be performed as a group.
 Some students like to take private lessons to learn a solo choreography that they can perform.

 Will I get a good workout from belly dancing?

-How physically fit do I need to be to start taking Bellydance classes?
+How physically fit do I need to be to start taking classes?

 It is a perfectly healthy form of exercise for the mom-to-be, but of course always get approval from your physician.
 In the third trimester we advise you to exclude shimmies, hip drops and fast travelling steps from your class and stick to the very soft, and soothing movements...figure 8's are great for the reproductive system and your digestive organs.
 And undulations are wonderful strengthen your abdominal muscles for the baby's delivery.
 Many of our students who are new moms have told us how useful their belly dancing skills were during labor.